 Note: If you don't have the above tools (spare monitor and Mini DisplayPort Adaptor to access BIOS) or are using a NI Linux Real-Time target with no monitor (e.g. 905x), please move on to Creating the Reset USB from NIRECOVERY.zip section, for which you only need FAT16 or FAT32 USB drive.

 For recovering an NI Linux Real-Time target with a monitor and keyboard, the "Reset USB" can be created from NI Measurement and Automation Explorer (MAX)

 Use the steps below to create a USB drive from NIRECOVERY.zip (Attachments section) that can be used to reset the password on your controller (by formatting the target and reinstalling safe mode):

-Our Technical Support Engineering department will be able to assist customers who need to reset passwords on Linux Real-Time targets.
-To get in touch with an Technical Support Engineer, open a support request at NI Support.
+Our Technical Support Engineering department will be able to assist customers who need to reset passwords on Linux Real-Time targets (ARM-based targets).
+To get in touch with a Technical Support Engineer, open a support request at NI Support.